harrisonm23-byte/Python_Training_Sets/README.md

 ## Exercise 3: ID Code Generator

-This exercise creates a system for generating  ID numbers, each containing 4 letters and 5 digits.
+A system for generating  ID numbers containing 4 letters and 5 digits.

-Each policyholder is represented by a numbered key in a dictionary containing the card holder's current ID, prior IDs, and characters changed in the most recent generation.
+Each ID is represented by a numbered key in a dictionary containing the holder's current ID, prior IDs, and the characters changed in the most recent generation.

-When a new ID is generated, 2 characters are replaced according to a set of indexing and arithmetic rules.
+When a new ID is generated, 2 characters are replaced according the following rules.

 Rules: